temporalio/temporal/docker/README.md

 View metrics at localhost:8080/dashboard
 View Cadence-Web at localhost:8088
-Use Cadence-CLI with `docker run --rm ubercadence/cli:master`
+Use Cadence-CLI with `docker run --network=host --rm ubercadence/cli:master`

+For example to register new domain 'test-domain' with 1 retention day `docker run --network=host --rm ubercadence/cli:master --do test-domain domain register -rd 1`

 Using a pre-built image